 As a small chunk of the population does have a food sensitivity and tolerance level for lactose sugar, isolates come in handy to serve its need.

-Interestingly people have even started using whey protein powder to incorporate in their daily diet with different dessert recipes such as cookies and pancakes.
+Interestingly people have even started using whey protein powder to incorporate into their daily diet with different dessert recipes such as cookies and pancakes.

 Comparison Table